bmtuschhoff/correlations/Code_Simulations/README.md

-The code in this directory was used to simulate data.
-Below are brief descriptions of the files.
+The code in this directory was used to simulate data for the theoretical model.
+Code in the Mpox directory was used to simulate data for mpox dynamics.
+Below are brief descriptions of the files in this directory.

 GenRisksFoIs_CorHiST_copula.R generates a risk of being infected and force of infection for each individual in the population with correlations between these parameters set using a normal copula with marginal gamma distributions.
 The output is a file containing the risk and force of infection for each individual.